-Conclusion

-The Middle English Dictionary (MED) has eight quotations for the word cunte from the period 1325-1500, starting from the Proverbs of Hendyng, extending to medical treatises, vocabularies, to Chaucer.
+Conclusion: The Middle English Dictionary (MED) has eight quotations for the word cunte from the period 1325 to 1500, starting from the Hendyng Proverbs and extending to medical treatises, vocabularies, and to Chaucer.
 There are perhaps not many more than these eight in total.
 If so, the place-name corpus is much larger and therefore of considerable value for its linguistic evidence.
 The remaining questions belong to the field of sociolinguistics, and I leave these to better qualified persons.

-Acknowledgments

-I thank Richard Coates for comments on a earlier version of this article, and Simon Taylor for information on Scottish names.
+Acknowledgments: I thank Richard Coates for comments on a earlier version of this article, and to Simon Taylor for information on Scottish names.
 I am very grateful to the anonymous referee who supplied several examples which I had missed.